LBCrion/sfwbar/doc/sfwbar.rst

   If both rows and cols are specified, rows will be used.
 If neither is specified, the default is rows=1

+group [true|false]
+  if set to true, the taskbar items will be grouped by app_id, the main taskbar will contain one item per app_id with an icon and a label set to app_id.
+On over, it will popup a "group taskbar" containing items for individual windows.
+  You can specify taskbar parameters for the group taskbars using group prefix, i.e. ``group cols = 1``.
+The properties supported for groups are cols, rows, style, css, title_width, labels, icons.

 ``Pager`` widget may contain the following options

 preview [true|false]